 I start with Twitter because it’s still the primary channel for syndicating content from a wide variety of sources, especially blogs where more in depth original thought leadership exists.
 Twitter data is also an exceptionally open and public.

 By setting up a report for a keyword, or collection of keywords, I’m able to find users who are relevant to a given topic – like the example above.
 Once I’ve run my report, I can see how frequently individuals posts are pulled into that topic to determine their degree of relevance for the topic that I’m interested in.

 With relevance established, I can look at how frequently those on topic posts are engaged with to establish resonance.
 I can determine whether their content actually gets shared, and by running a report on a group of potential influencers, I can analyze the quality of their follower network to make sure they are a valuable audience for my brand.

 Audience quality for potential influencers plays into reach.
 If my topic is niche, I might be fine with accepting influencers with a smaller number of followers.
 If I’m looking to drive broad awareness, I’m going to be selective and only accept influencers with extremely large follower audiences.

 Since I’m already in the data, I can use keyword filters (for my brand, products and competitors) within the same dataset to help determine the level of brand advocacy.
 I can make informed outreach decisions based on whether individuals are talking just about my brand, or also discussing my competitors, and whether or not they’re taking sides.

 If the devil is in the details and the details are in the data, I think that’s where we as informed marketers should also be.

 Simply Measured’s full suite of analytics put that data at your fingertips, with easy to understand and share reports on all your favorite social networks.
-Get your free trial today:
+Get your personalized demo today: